 About

-A former bilingual teacher in Arizona when the state passed an English-only policy, I engage in applied research and technical assistance to support state and district leaders with designing and implementing policies that promote asset-oriented, intellectually rigorous environments for multilingual learner students, families, and teachers.
+Stemming from my time as a bilingual teacher in Arizona when the state passed an English-only policy, I engage in applied research projects and technical assistance to support educational leaders with designing and implementing policies that promote asset-oriented, intellectually rigorous environments for multilingual learner students, families, and teachers.
+I am Chair and Professor in the Department of Education Studies at the University of California, San Diego.
+I also serve as co-advisor to the English Learners Collaborative for the Council of Chief State School Officers.

 I completed my Ph.D. in Education at the University of California, Los Angeles, and a postdoctoral fellowship at Northwestern University.
 I also hold a Master’s degree in International Education Policy from Harvard University, and a Bachelor’s degree in Spanish from Indiana University.